-The recently opened permanent exhibition at the Museum of Monterey, Dali17, ties the artist’s influence and history to the original 17 Mile Drive, where the painter lived and worked throughout the 1940s.
+The permanent exhibition at the Museum of Monterey, Dali17, ties the artist’s influence and history to the original 17 Mile Drive, where the painter lived and worked throughout the 1940s.
 As an early Carmel Art Association member, he exhibited vintage-sourced photographs and gave his time to help judge competitive art exhibitions for high school students throughout California.

 The selection of pieces for Dali17 features over 580 works, including original etchings, mixed media, lithographs, rare sculptures, and tapestries.
 The collection was previously exhibited in Spain and Belgium, and the artworks come from the private collection of Ukranian entrepreneur and art collector Dimitry Piterman.